Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 flats boat mostly Nov-Mar, and the bigger boat is used mostly in warmer

 months Apr-Oct.
-Both boats are kept at the Isle of Palms Marina just north of
+Whichever boat I am running is kept at the Isle of Palms Marina just north of

 Charleston.
 Come check out both boats!!